KPC1337/Warning_Cluster/README.md

 # Warning_Cluster
- Automotive industry embedded design internship
+ Source files for a vehicle warning cluster developed as part of an automotive industry embedded design internship.